 How to Create Hover Effects on Images in Squarespace

-Squarespace image blocks have some pretty cool features but besides the option to add a button, they’re static.
+Squarespace image blocks have some pretty cool features but besides the option to add a button, they’re mostly static.
 What if you want a more dynamic image, say one that when you hover over it, the image changes, or text appears?

 It’s doable but does require some custom code.
 Don’t worry, it’s pretty easy and once you get the hang of it, the possibilities are endless.